hashicorp-guides/jenkins/README.md

 As service discovery, to monitor and use the DNS interface to consume services.

 ### Requirements
 - A Nomad cluster running, with a client supporting scheduling Java tasks.
-Use the *nomad node-status* command to verify capabilities on a particular Nomad node.
+Use the **nomad node-status** command to verify capabilities on a particular Nomad node.

 ```
-$ *nomad node-status a6ae8df0*
+$ nomad node-status a6ae8df0
 ID      = a6ae8df0
 Name    = node-3.nomad.example.net
 Class   = <none>
 DC      = dc1
 Drain   = false
 Status  = ready
-Drivers = docker,exec,*java*,raw_exec
+Drivers = docker,exec,java,raw_exec
 Uptime  = 475h11m48s

 Allocated Resources